mmaroti/tasync/README.md

-Takes a function `func` that returns futures and turns it into another function which takes the same set of arguments, but ensues that no more than `limit` number of instances of `func` are currently running.
+Takes a function `func` that returns futures and turns it into another function which takes the same set of arguments, but ensues that no more than `limit` number of instances of `func` are concurrently running.
 If this limit is reached, then further calls of `func` are delayed until one of the running instances returns.
 This method chooses that outstanding call to run next which is earliest in the logical time ordering (i.e. the one